buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_1_Get_Local_Solana_Env_Running.md

 Boom!!
 You're now running a local validator.
 Pretty cool :).

+If you get an error starting solana-test-validator on a fresh WSL instance, check the validator.log.
+With Ubuntu 22.04 bzip2 was not installed, causing the command to fail, and this could be resolved by running 'sudo apt-get install bzip2'.

 If you are running an Intel Mac and see the error below you will need to install the `OpenSSL` library.
 The easiest way to do this would be through brew like so:  `brew install openssl@1.1`

 ```bash